shridhay/CPSC-5540-Project-4/proj4/README.md

-This Implementation was developed by Jonathan Chen and Hridhay Suresh.
+This Implementation was developed by Hridhay Suresh.

 To run this implementation you must have haskell, the Z3 library, and Containers installed.